abrueyy/gennie/README.md

 ### The information we collect

-We collect certain information from our users, this information is securily saved and protected.
+I collect certain information from my users, this information is securily saved and protected.

 The information collected includes:
 - Discord username and discriminator (also known as "tag").
 - Discord user ID.

-### How we use your information
+### How I use your information

 This information is used for the functionality of the Bot, such as playing music and storing the commands progress, the information is securily saved and protected.